Linear adjoint restriction estimates for paraboloid: Preliminaries

 We use $A\lesssim B$ to denote the statement that $A\leq CB$ for some large constant $C$ which may vary from line to line and depend on various parameters, and similarly employ $A\sim B$ to denote the statement that $A\lesssim B\lesssim A$.
 We also use $A\ll B$ to denote the statement $A\leq C^{-1} B$.
-If the constant $C$ depends on a special parameter other than the above, we shall denote it explicitly by subscripts.
+If a constant $C$ depends on a special parameter other than the above, we shall write it explicitly by subscripts.
 For instance, $C_\epsilon$ should be understood as a positive constant not only depending on $p, q, n$ and $S$, but also on $\epsilon$.
 Throughout this paper, pairs of conjugate indices are written as $p, p'$, where $\frac{1}p+\frac1{p'}=1$ with $1\leq p\leq\infty$.
-Let $R>0$ be a dyadic number, we define the dyadic annulus in $\R^n$ by We denote by ${\mathbb L}_M$ the class of Schwartz functions supported on a dyadic subset of the paraboloid in the form of
+Let $R>0$ be a dyadic number, we define the dyadic annulus in $\R^n$ by For each $M\in 2^{\Z}$, we define ${\mathbb L}_M$ to be the class of Schwartz functions supported on a dyadic subset of the paraboloid in the form of